AguaClara/Textbook/Filtration/EStaRS_Design.rst

 Because the 2 inner inlets (the ones that aren't the backwash trunk or the uppermost trunk) distribute flow to two layers the flow between them is equal to :math:`2Q_{FiLayer}` which is shown in the schematic.
 In a later section, we will show that the flow within each layer is not exactly even because of the head loss through various paths, but for the calculation of maximum flow, even flow is an appropriate guess.

 From the schematic we can also see that the maximum flow experienced by any trunk during forward filtration is :math:`2Q_{FiLayer}`, using this value it is possible to calculate the maximum flow through a branch.
 Using :math:`2Q_{FiLayer}` is a conservative estimate, most branches will not see this flow, however because the pressure recovery is the main constraint in the filter pipe manifold, it is best to use the maximum possible flow to determine allowable PR.
+[This paragraph seems to confuse flow through the trunks with flow through the branches.
+YOu need to look at the figure showing a plan view of the filter.
+Then you can estimate the area of the filter that contributes to the longest branch.
+You can simplify this!
+Longest branch is approximately IDfilter/2.
+The branch serves an area that is 10 cm wide.
+Now given the filter velocities you can calculate the flow rate through the longest branch in the inlets and outlets that serve two filter layers.]

 .. note::

     **Check this design with Juan next time you talk!
-It might be better to account for the single branch design rathe than this current two branch design!!!**
+It might be better to account for the single branch design rathe than this current two branch design!!!** [I don't know what this means.]

 On each layer trunk, there are :math:`N_{FiBranch}` branches on **each side** of the trunk.
 That means the total number of branches on each trunk is :math:`2N_{FiBranch}`

-Using the maximum flow in a trunk and the number of branches on a trunk the maximum flow in a branch becomes:
+Using the maximum flow in a trunk and the number of branches on a trunk the maximum flow in a branch becomes: [I prefer the method I detailed above to get the maximum branch flow rate.
+The approach below misses the fact that  the branches are different lengths.]

 .. math::

     Q_{FiBranchMax} = \frac{2Q_{FiLayer}}{2N_{FiBranch}}

-Using the minimum ND of the Filter Manifold Branches, as defined above, the minimum flow area of a branch can be calculated:
+Using the minimum ND of the Filter Manifold Branches, as defined above, the minimum flow area of a branch can be calculated: [I'm lost here.
+You haven't calculated the Branch diameter yet.
+See my approach above for calculating the area served by one branch.
+The ID of the branch is irrelevant.
+I now realize that we made a mistake in first creating the text.
+You can't see the mistakes if you don't actually do the calculations.
+I always develop a method in a calculation space (now python) AND in an equation derivation space (now RST)].

 .. math::

   A_{FiBranchMin} = \frac{ID_{FiBranchMin}^2 *\pi}{4}

-Knowing the area allows the velocity within a branch to be found.
+Knowing the area allows the velocity within a branch to be found. [this process is backwards.]

 .. math::